Electives » Leadership

 Eligibility

 Any 7th or 8th graders with a grade no lower than a B and no U's may apply to be in Leadership.
+You will need to be able to participate in after-school activities and attend after-school functions.

 Students must receive an application from Ms. Rivera, Leadership Coordinator.